SWEET RICOTTA ITALIAN PEACH COOKIES

 - In another bowl, whisk together the eggs and sugar until smooth.

-- When the butter is cool, whisk in the milk, eggs and sugar and lemon zest until smooth.
+- When the butter is cool, whisk in the milk, eggs and sugar until smooth.

 MAKING THE COOKIE DOUGH